crappy-coder/astrid/docs/drawables.md

-## Table of Contents
-* Understanding the Draw Tree
-* Building a Custom Drawable
-* Drawable Rendering Order
-* Conclusion
+# Drawables

 In astrid, the base class to anything that can be drawn to the screen is the Drawable class.
 There are many built-in classes that inherit from Drawable to draw text, images, shapes and more.
 A drawable doesn't always have to render it's own content, it can also be considered a container for other drawables whose content is rendered to the screen.
 Containers provide a way to make custom layouts.

-The following is the full class hierarchy of all Mochica drawables:

-As you can see in the diagram above, everything that is rendered to the screen extends from Drawable.
 Drawable itself can also be used to create and render content.
 For example, you can create a new Drawable, get it's graphics object and use the drawing API to render content to it.
 The Drawable includes properties and methods essential to displaying and controlling your rendered content on the screen, including:

 * sizing (setWidth, setHeight, setPercentWidth, setPercentHeight, setMeasuredWidth, setMeasuredHeight)
 * positioning (setX, setY)